KezzyNgotho/Chimoney-Ambassadors/README.md

 ## Welcome!

-Welcome to the Chimoney Ambassadors Repository!
-This serves as a centralized platform for all resources, guides, and materials related to the Chimoney Ambassadors Program.
+This repo serves as a centralized platform for all resources, guides, and materials related to the Chimoney Ambassadors Program.

 ## Getting Started